 Your perspective may be in full agreement with any of the others, in partial agreement, or wholly different.

-In the prompt above, the ACT gives you three viewpoints so that you know what to mention in your discussion of various perspectives.
+In the prompt above, the ACT gives you three viewpoints so that you have a starting point for ideas to consider in your discussion of various perspectives.
 But you'll need to elaborate on these as well.
 Let's look at the viewpoints this prompt gives us.

 - Conservative: "Intelligent machines lead to problems, which is bad."